cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/ra1n-linux.md

-If you are using a computer with an AMD Ryzen CPU, this will likely not work for you, you should use a Mac or a computer with an Intel CPU to follow this guide if this is the case.
+If you are using a computer with an AMD Ryzen CPU, you will likely run into issues.
+If you do run into issues, you should use a Mac or a computer with an Intel CPU to follow this guide.
 {: .notice--warning}

 ## Downloads (Linux)